ghahramani/credit-card-check-test/README.md

 ## CSV Upload
 To upload csv I created a sample file to know about the structure, it is located in following path `/app/src/main/resources/static/sample.csv`

-## Debugging
-To debug the code you need to go to commons.env and uncomment the line starts with #JVM_ARGUMENTS then you can connect to application with port 5005